Product

 Freelancer time tracking is different from team tracking.
 You do not need admin dashboards or team permissions.
 You need three things:

 • Automatic capture: If you have to remember to start a timer, you will forget.
-Passive tracking that runs in the background is the only way to capture every billable minute.
+Passive time tracking that runs in the background is the only way to capture every billable minute.

 • Client categorization: You juggle multiple clients daily.
 Your tracker needs to know that Figma time belongs to Client A and Google Docs belongs to Client B without you telling it every time.

 • Simple reporting: At the end of the week or month, you need a clean summary you can attach to an invoice or share with a client.
+Look for tools with built-in billable time reporting so you don't have to export and reformat data.

 1. Rize